YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 Example:

-The following example uses recorg -encrypt to encrypt a database "on the fly".
+The following example uses REORG ENCRYPT to encrypt a database "on the fly".
 This is a simple example created for demonstration purposes.
 It is NOT recommended for production use.
 Consult your YottaDB support channel for specific instructions on encrypting an unencrypted database.

 Create an empty default unencrypted database.